 Trans fats.
 These are created during food processing and have a terrible impact on our health.
 Not only do they drastically increase our LDL cholesterol levels (the "bad" cholesterol), but also decrease the level of HDL ("good") cholesterol.
 Ideally, you should avoid consuming any trans fats.
 Some examples of products with trans fats are chips or crackers.
 Learn more about cholesterol with our cholesterol ratio calculator.

 Unsaturated fats.
 As opposed to the previous two groups, these fats have a positive influence on our health.
 They actually decrease our cholesterol levels when they replace the saturated and trans fats; to top it off, they can prevent some heart diseases.
-Sources of these fats include avocados, olives, nuts and peanut oil.
+Sources of these fats include avocados, olives or nuts.

 How to calculate calories from fat?